Hengoo/BVHRaytracer/readme.md

 Needed library to compile:

-	-GLM in ../../Libraries/glm
-	(or change visual studio setting if you dont like that location)
+* GLM in ../../Libraries/glm		(or change visual studio setting if you dont like that location)

-	-ISPC compiler needs to be installed (.exe has to be in path)
+* ISPC compiler needs to be installed (.exe has to be in path)

-	-Python and Jinja2 is required.
+* Python and Jinja2 is required.

 Needed models:

-	-Can be downloaded from here: [Dropbox Link](https://www.dropbox.com/s/gjjnz189hsuhnfr/MasterThesisModels.zip?dl=0) -unzip them to /models
+* Can be downloaded from here: [Dropbox Link](https://www.dropbox.com/s/gjjnz189hsuhnfr/MasterThesisModels.zip?dl=0)
+* unzip them to /models

 ### Settings: